 Speaking of initiative, early in the 1980’s, the club decided to ‘trial’ visiting new mums in their homes.
 It worked well but obviously relied heavily on those members whose children were already at kinder or school.
 However, it was a personal and much needed stamp of recognition and support for many sleep deprived and panicky mums.
 Many of those visited later became committee members and so the momentum continued.

-To enable the bulk purchase of special one-off souvenirs for resale ,resale, a temporary co-op was formed during the 1980’s.
+To enable the bulk purchase of special one-off souvenirs for resale, a temporary co-op was formed during the 1980’s.
 However, with an expanding membership, increased funds enabled the club to promote itself through a range of fund raising events.
 We were personally involved in many but in particular those that were around what was then called, Twins Week (early August).
 Of course, special days such as Mothers’ Day and Christmas were always a time for celebration and fund raising.
 Our Christmas picnics were a sight to behold.
 You really did think you were seeing double – and you were!
 They were often supported by extended family members and they were a time to reflect on just how lucky and special we all were to be parents of multiples.

 In the scheme of events, club members of the time were especially proud of their totally absorbing fund raising pantomime ‘Tickety Boo’, and musical,’ Twin Follies.
 There was a job or a role for everyone.
 Rehearsals offered quality time out – and quite a few late nights!
 The happiness just kept spreading and after our performances, we spent many wonderful nights reminiscing.
 These productions not only raised vital funds but also allowed dads and extended family to be involved in promotion or hands on activities.
 They also let members spread their wings – try something different – step out of mum mode into ‘Colleen Thorn Birds McCulloch, ‘Sonny or Cher’, A Mr. Men character, The Wicked Witch or the Good Fairy.
 We had so much fun that when some of us attended an A.M.B.A State Conference in Adelaide, we actually performed (looking just like t-bags I might add), our then famous, ‘Twin Club T-Bag Rag’.